New York Private Photo Tours

 Custom NYC Photo Tours

-*All tours customizable to your specific needs.
+*All tours are private and customizable to your specific interests.

-3-Hour Photo Tour: 295 USD
+3-Hour Photo Tour: 350 USD

 *Customized gift certificates are available.

-Capture Real New York
+Capture the Real New York

-Visit both iconic and off-the-beaten-path locations.
-See sides of the true New York that would be difficult to find on your own.
+Visit both iconic and off-the-beaten-path locations—see sides of the true New York that would be difficult to find on your own.

 All New York photography tours are customized to your exact needs, interests, schedule, and skill level and are private for you, your family, or your traveling group.

-In addition, when you sign up for the course you will receive James’ downloadable e-books, The Essentials of Street Photography and Street Photography Conversations to brush up on your street photography before the photo tour and workshop begins.
+In addition, when you sign up for the course, you will receive James’ downloadable e-books, The Essentials of Street Photography and Street Photography Conversations to brush up on your street photography before the photo tour and workshop begins.

 Gallery